-In the heavens the fish can be seen drinking water flowing from the jar of Aquarius; old pictorial sky maps depict the Southern Fish drinking the water flowing from the jug of Aquarius.
-Other stories credit the stellar fish swallowing the waters of the water of the great deluge, thus saving the world.
+In the heavens the fish can be seen drinking water flowing from the jar of Aquarius ~ old pictorial sky maps depict the Southern Fish drinking the water flowing from the jug of Aquarius.
+Other stories credit the stellar fish swallowing the waters of the great deluge, thus saving the world.

-During the Persian empire of 3000 B.C., Fomalhaut (along with Regulus, Aldebaran, and Antares) came to be known as one of the four royal stars of the heavens, considered the sentinels watching over other stars.
+During the Persian empire circa 3000 B.C., Fomalhaut (along with Regulus, Aldebaran, and Antares) came to be known as one of the four royal stars of the heavens, seen as the sentinels watching over other stars.
 These four stars have been used as navigation points thoughout the centuries.
 As the Watcher of the South, Fomalhaut then marked the winter solstice, whereas now it culminates at midnight at the end of August.

 Though some sources have described Fomalhaut as a reddish star, it is classified as a Blue / White Class A star (as are the stars Vega and Deneb).
 Perhaps it is because the area surrounding it is largely devoid of bright stars that, along with the stars near 12 degrees of Gemini ~ Aldebaran and the Pleiades ~ Fomalhaut has been associated with immortality.

 Fomalhaut was equated with the Persian god Zal, and is said to bestow charisma and to engender the test of remaining true to our ideals.